JacobLey/jacobley/tools/iso-crypto/README.md

 ### generateEccPublicKey(privateKey: InputText)

 Generates the corresponding public key for the provided private key.

+### compressEccPublicKey(publicKey: InputText)

+Calculates the corresponding compressed public key for the provided public key.

+NOOP if public key is already compressed (idempotent).

+Generally available for convenience.
+All public keys outputted by ecc methods are compressed by default, and accept both forms as input.

+### decompressEccPublicKey(publicKey: InputText)

+Calculate the corresponding uncompressed public key for the provided public key.

+NOOP if public key is already uncompressed (idempotent).

 ### eccEncrypt(params: { data: InputText; privateKey: InputText; publicKey: InputText }, options?: { encryption?: Encryption })